How to clean and repair drive with DiskPart on Windows 11

 active

-10. Type the following command to make the hard drive bootable and press Enter:
+10. Type the following command to format and make the hard drive bootable and press Enter:

 format FS=NTFS quick

-11. Type the following command to assign a volume and a drive letter for the drive and press Enter:
+11. Type the following command to assign a drive letter and make the drive accessible and press Enter:

 assign letter=X